sarakcw/Final-Year-Project-1/README.md

 - User-friendly wine browsing with advanced filtering
 - Shopping cart with item quantity management
 - Admin panel to manage products and orders
-- Dynamic filter support by category (vintage, volume, region, etc.)
+- Dynamic filter support by category
 - MySQL database with phpMyAdmin

 ---